michaelmang/tempera/docs/docs/contributing.md

 1. Fork and clone the repo
 2. Run `yarn install` to install dependencies
 3. Create a branch for your PR with `git checkout -b pr/your-branch-name`
+4. Run `.bin/run/ [COMMAND]` in the root of the repo to run commands locally

 > Tip: Keep your `master` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run: